Exploring International Luxury With ExotikTraveler

 Where have you traveled that is a place you can always go and feel or be happy?

 I look at comfort.
-When I travel I always think the quality of the journey, from the airline to the hotels to the services we have booked I always make sure we know what to expect, and always aim to be better than we would at home.
-When I travel, I look to be comfortable and feel attended wherever I go… What makes a trip comfortable for everyone is quite personal, but I definitely prefer to, for example, visit one country less days but with more comfort, than more days and less comfort… always depend on the budget we have for the trip too.
+When I travel I always think about the quality of the journey, from the airline to the hotels to the services we have booked I always make sure we know what to expect, and always aim to be better than we would at home.
+When I travel, I look to be comfortable and feel attended to wherever I go… What makes a trip comfortable for everyone is quite personal, but I definitely prefer to, for example, visit one country fewer days but with more comfort, than more days and less comfort… always depends on the budget we have for the trip too.

 What do you enjoy or appreciate most about traveling?

 Well… today I can say that travel really makes one know themselves very well.
-Its one of the aspects of traveling that I appreciate the most.
+It’s one of the aspects of traveling that I appreciate the most.
 Also, traveling opens your mind a lot.
 On the other hand, it also strengthens the relationship with the people you travel, I usually travel with my husband and sometimes with friends and this is another aspect I love about traveling— sharing experiences with the people that are close to you.
 And, nevertheless, traveling is also very important to discover new places, new cultures, and new customs and freedom yourself.
 I think I could never stop talking about the positive aspects of traveling…:)